Prithvi-EO-2.0: A Versatile Multi-Temporal Foundation Model for Earth Observation Applications: Conclusion

 \section{Conclusion}

 We presented Prithvi-EO-2.0, the second iteration of the Prithvi-EO family.
-Prithvi-EO-2.0 showed strong performance in both standard benchmarking experiments at different resolutions, where it improved up-to 8\% its predecessor and outperformed some of the most popular GFMs on GEO-Bench \cite{GEOBench}.
-Prithvi-EO-2.0 also showed state-of-the-art results across a range of SME-led real-world applications in disaster response, land use and crop mapping, and ecosystem dynamics monitoring.
+Prithvi-EO-2.0 showed strong performance in both standard benchmarking experiments at different resolutions, where it improved up-to 8\% its predecessor and outperformed some of the most popular GFMs on GEO-Bench datasets~\cite{GEOBench}.
+Prithvi-EO-2.0 also showed state-of-the-art results across a range of SME-led real-world applications in disaster response, land cover and crop mapping, and ecosystem dynamics monitoring.
+As future work, comparisons with multimodal GFMs could help identify the benefits of multimodal pretraining for tasks that include multiple modalities as well as the limitations of incorporating additional data into Prithvi at the fine-tuning stage.
 Key to the success of this multi-disciplinary cross-institution project was developing a carefully-crafted unbiased multi-temporal dataset for pretraining, and the transparent and thorough evaluation of many aspects of Prithvi-EO-2.0.
 The project exemplifies the Trusted Open Science Pledge that all project partners subscribed to.
 In this spirit, we release our models with a permissive license in two different sizes (300M and 600M) on Hugging Face\footnote{\url{https://huggingface.co/ibm-nasa-geospatial/Prithvi-EO-2.0}}.
-To maximize community impact and lower entry barriers, we have also onboarded the models in terratorch\footnote{\url{https://github.com/NASA-IMPACT/Prithvi-EO-2.0}} for easy customization and adoption.
+To maximize community impact and reduce barriers to entry, we have also onboarded the models into TerraTorch\footnote{\url{https://github.com/NASA-IMPACT/Prithvi-EO-2.0}}, enabling easy customization and adoption.